 When compared to their spring produce counterparts like fine asparagus or seductive morels, peas are not particularly enticing.
 Until recently, the mere mention of peas conjured images of my childhood plastic compartmented dinner plate, the squishy pile of canned peas left untouched in the upper right corner, and the adjective I would have most readily used to describe peas was “mushy.”

 While I maintain that “mushy” is a still fair assessment of canned peas, this is not the case at all for spring peas, which I will now praise as “fresh,” “vibrant,” and even, “scintillating.”
 Combined with salty feta and friendly dill, spring peas make a light and lively crostini topping.

-I served this Spring Pea Crostini alongside my new easy lunch go-to, Campbell’s Organic Sun-Ripened Tomato Basil Bisque.
+- Soup.
+I served this spring pea crostini alongside my new easy lunch go-to, Campbell’s Organic Sun-Ripened Tomato Basil Bisque.
 A few weeks ago, I was smitten by a spicy dill tomato soup at the Milwaukee farmer’s market, and it inspired my idea to serve this tomato soup with today’s dill pea crostini.
 The lightness of the crostini is perfect alongside the steaming soup, and the baguette-factor makes it ideal for dunking.
 (Don’t worry if some of the pea topping falls in—it’s delicious in the soup too.)

 Just don’t be surprised when the plate is fini!

 - 1 tablespoon olive oil

 - 1 tablespoon freshly squeezed lemon juice